MLB World Series Odds, Predictions, Picks 2022

 Which MLB Team Has Won the Most World Series?

-St. Louis Cardinals (11), Boston Red Sox (9), Oakland Athletics (9), San Francisco Giants (8), Los Angeles/Brooklyn Dodgers (7), Pittsburgh Pirates (5), Cincinnati Reds (5), Detroit Tigers (4), Chicago White Sox (3), Minnesota Twins/Senators (3), Baltimore Orioles (3), Atlanta Braves (3) and Chicago Cubs (3).
+Here are the rest of the teams who have won at least three world championships: St. Louis Cardinals (11), Boston Red Sox (9), Oakland Athletics (9), San Francisco Giants (8), Los Angeles/Brooklyn Dodgers (7), Pittsburgh Pirates (5), Cincinnati Reds (5), Detroit Tigers (4), Atlanta Braves (4) Chicago White Sox (3), Minnesota Twins/Senators (3), Baltimore Orioles (3), and Chicago Cubs (3).

 More MLB Predictions & Odds